30+ Things To Do in Cape May, NJ, with Kids

 Charming Cape May is one of the Jersey Shore's top family destinations for good reason.
 With its wide beaches, quaint boardwalk, mini golf courses, parks, and ice cream shops, Cape May can entertain kids of all ages.
-The shopping and family-friendly restaurants can't be beat.
-Head down to Exit Zero, on the southern tip of the Jersey Shore, and enjoy all this town has to offer, from its fabulous beaches and amazing zoo to the historic lighthouse and blazing sunsets.
+The shopping and family-friendly restaurants can't be beaten.
+Head down to Exit Zero, on the southern tip of the Jersey Shore, and enjoy all this town has to offer, from its fabulous beaches and amazing free zoo to the historic lighthouse and blazing sunsets.

 Read on for our list of 30-plus can't-miss things to do during your visit to Cape May.
+And find more seasonal activities and day-trip ideas in our Ultimate New Jersey Kids Summer Vacation Guide.

 OUR LATEST VIDEOS

-4. Cape May Lighthouse
+1. Cape May Lighthouse

 Climb the 199 steps up the Cape May Lighthouse for an incredible view of the Atlantic Ocean meeting the Delaware Bay.
 Just remember that you'll need to climb back down, too!
 Our legs were shaking but the kids seemed fine.

-5. Summer Movies on the Beach
+3. Summer Movies on the Beach

 Catch a movie after dark on the sand, weekly at Stockton Beach.